Dave-team/Knowledge-base/Principles.md

     - You are the average of the five people you spend most time with
     - Visualize how others would handle situations and emulate these situations (Naval, Paul G, Jocko)
 - Become more well rounded (practice curiosity in a great many fields).
-    - Find and watch interesting documentaries and films: Reddit and Google
+    - Find and watch interesting documentaries and films: Reddit and Google for inspiration.
+Get to know the actors/producers better
-    - Explore more music: Spotify playlists, Reddit, forums
+    - Explore more music: Spotify playlists, Reddit, forums.
+Get to know and remember the artists better
-    - Read fiction and short stories
+    - Read fiction, short stories, poetry
     - Learn about lots of different topics: psychology, design, biology, history
-    - Watch and learn more about comedians
+    - Watch and learn more about people I admire - watch them present / read their interviews etc.
     - Work on projects
     - Pick up calming hobbies: puzzles, video games, colouring books, play an instrument, chess
     - Dive into Wikipedia